-The risk rating for each hazard was determined by multiplying the probability factor by the sum of the weighted impact factors, as summarized in Table 16-5Table.
-Based on these ratings, a priority of high, medium or low was assigned to each hazard.
-Error!
-Reference source not found. shows the hazard risk ranking for the planning area.
+The risk rating for each hazard was determined by multiplying the probability factor by the sum of the weighted impact factors, as summarized in Table 16-5.
+Based on these ratings, a priority of high, medium, or low was assigned to each hazard.
+Table 16-5 shows the hazard risk ranking for the planning area.
 Hazard risk ranking for each participating planning partner can be found in Volume 2 of this plan.